eric-cobb/instruqt-geo-workshop/README.md

 instruqt track pull
 ```

 The `instruqt track pull` and `instruqt track push` commands will update content in the workshop `track.yml` file.
-This file
+This file contains a checksum and other workshop metadata that may be updated within the Instruqt environment itself.

-contains a checksum and other workshop metadata that may be updated within the Instruqt environment itself.
-When there are
+When there are conflicts performing a track pull or track push, it is often related to changes in track.yml.
+Performing a `instruqt track pull` to fectch the current `live` version of the workshop can resolve these conflicts.

-conflicts performing a track pull or track push, it is often related to changes in track.yml.
-Performing a `instruqt track pull`
+When there are conlicts, Instruqt will create *.remote files.
+To resolve the conflicts, diff the local and .remote versions of the file and manually merge the changes.
+Once you have done that you, can `instruqt track push`.

-to fectch the current `live` version of the workshop can resolve these conflicts.
+Once you have completed your updates, don't forget to merge your updates in to `git`.